1Gokul/ASCII-generator/README.md

-# ASCII generator
+# ASCII generator v1.5

 Front-end to the ASCII generator repo this was forked from.
-Made as a hobby project to test and improve my web development skills.

-## Note:
+This v1.5 version of this app is the version that is hosted on Heroku, as it does not use [RQ](https://nvie.com/posts/introducing-rq/) for performing tasks.

-You can test out the program before V2 here: [pic-2ascii.herokuapp.com](https://pic-2ascii.herokuapp.com/)
+You can test out the app here: [pic-2ascii.herokuapp.com](https://pic-2ascii.herokuapp.com/)

-V2 will not be pushed to Heroku so as to not incur charges from its [Redis To Go](https://elements.heroku.com/addons/redistogo) addon, which is required for this project to run.

-It can be run locally though.
-You can install it following the instructions below:
+You can install and run it following the instructions below:

 ## Installation